Paleo Diet – Eat Like a Caveman to Lose Weight - 26 Things You Need to Know

 While most people can benefit from the Paleo diet, athletes in particular might optimize their performance following a Paleo or Paleo-style diet.

 Paleo Diet Plan For Weight Loss

-This weight loss plan is based on the foods eaten by our ancestors during the Paleolithic Era.
+This weight-loss plan is based on the foods eaten by our ancestors during the Paleolithic Era.
 Hunters and gatherers relied on fruits, vegetables, lean meats, fish, nuts and legumes.
 The diet excludes foods like dairy, flour and sugars.

 Of the many Paleo diet benefits, healthy weight loss is number one.
 The diet is pretty straight-forward and requires no calorie counting.

-Dieters meal plans consist of high protein, low carb foods that burn fat and build muscle.
+Dieter meal plans consist of high protein, low carb foods that burn fat and build muscle.

 Vegetarian Paleo Diet